 How can global business leaders improve cyber and privacy risk management?
 The key findings of the Global State of Information Security® Survey 2018—based on responses of 9,500 executives in 122 countries and more than 75 industries—provide valuable lessons for companies worldwide.

-In a series of three reports, we’re exploring how industry can leverage these lessons and other PwC insights.
+In two reports, we’re exploring how industry can leverage these lessons and other PwC insights.
 Our first report examines why businesses are vulnerable to cyber disruptions—and how leaders can help their organizations build resilience to sustain operations and boost economic performance.
 Our second report focuses on the need for business leaders to revitalize data privacy and trust by jolting stalled risk management efforts into action.
-The third report will look ahead at the long-term future of cybersecurity.

 With the internet of things (IoT) becoming ubiquitous, and consumers demanding products with an emphasis on cybersecurity and privacy, organizations are revamping their security policies.
 Key IoT investment areas include policies and technologies to protect consumer privacy, as well as data governance policies.